 1. Stand with feet shoulder-width apart and bring each hand into a loose fist, keeping the wrists soft, supple and easy to rotate.

 2. Starting at the head, use your fists (or fingertips if you prefer), and with both hands, tap over the entire surface of your head.
 Tap the back of your head and your upper neck; then make your way around the sides and up over the top and the crown of your head.
 Tap for a few moments in each place, keeping the power behind your hands gentle—you're tapping, not hitting or punching.

 3. Use your fingertips to massage the head and then bring the fingertips down past your forehead and across your entire face.
 Use a similar motion to applying moisturiser or washing your face, concentrating on the eyebrows, under eyes, cheekbones and jaw.

 6. Release the supported elbow and continue working on the arms, tapping down the inside of the arms and tapping back up the back of the arms.
 Do this three to five times, ending at the shoulder rather than the wrist.
-Repeat steps 5 and 6 on the other arm.
+Repeat steps five and six on the other arm.

 7. Begin to tap across the chest area, tapping normally as you breathe out and more gently when you need to inhale.

-10. To end the practice, roll up slowly, one vertebra at a time, and stretch tall towards the sky.
+10. To end the practice, roll up slowly—one vertebra at a time—and stretch tall toward the sky.
 Release your arms, close your eyes, roll your shoulders down and away from your ears and stand, taking a few moments to notice how your body feels, and how it differs from before the practice.